132nd-vWing/ATRM_Brief/README.md

 132nd Virtual Wing is deployed to the Persian Gulf in an assurance missions

-Resourses for the new training mission will be added here.
+Resources for the new training mission will be added here.